javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 **The real delay between `func` calls for `setInterval` is less than in the code!**

-That's natural, because the time taken by `func` execution "consumes" a part of the interval.
+That's natural, because the time is taken by `func` execution "consumes" a part of the interval.

 It is possible that `func` execution turns out to be longer than we expected and takes more than 100ms.